KpoJleBapKa/KpoJleBapKa.github.io/README.md

    - Created `reassignClassroom(lessonId: number, newClassroomNumber: string): boolean` to change classroom assignments.
    - Implemented `cancelLesson(lessonId: number): void` to remove lessons from the schedule.

+9. **Code Quality and Automation**:

+   - Integrated ESLint and Prettier for code linting and formatting.
+   - Set up Husky and lint-staged for pre-commit hooks to ensure code quality.

+## Info

+1. ESLint is a code analysis tool that helps to find and fix problems in JavaScript/TypeScript code.
+It ensures adherence to code standards and helps avoid errors.

+2. Prettier is an automatic code formatting tool.
+It provides a uniform code style throughout the project, making it easier to read and maintain.

+3. Husky allows you to integrate Git hooks into the project.
+This makes it possible to automatically run scripts before certain Git operations, such as commits or pushes, to ensure code quality.

+4. Lint-staged works with Husky to run a linter or other scripts only on changed files, saving time and resources by checking only those files that were changed before the commit.

 ## Expected Outcomes

 1. All types are correctly defined using type aliases and union types.